nadeemmh/nadeemmh.github.io/_posts/2021-02-09-house_prices.md

 <br></p>

-The above outputs briefly show the contents of the data files (test and train) and it is clear that there are many missing values to be dealt with.
-Now that we know this, we can see how many missing values there are for each feature and can attempt to solve this problem.
+The above outputs briefly show the contents of the data files (test and train) and it we can assume that there are many missing values to be dealt with just by looking at the first 5 observations.
+Now that we know this, we can see how many missing values there are in total for each feature and can attempt to solve this problem.

 ``` r
 null_values_train = df_train.isnull().sum()